randypeck/Arduino/Screamo/CONTRIBUTING.md

   - Macros (if any new ones): UPPER_SNAKE_CASE; avoid unless essential.
 - Comments:
   - Preserve existing descriptive comments; update only if behavior changes.
-  - Use ASCII characters only; do not insert smart quotes, em/en dashes, approximate symbols, or other Unicode glyphs.
+  - Use ASCII characters only; do not insert smart quotes, en/em dashes, approximate symbols, or other Unicode glyphs.
   - Explain timing assumptions (e.g. motor cycle ms) when changed.
 - Error Handling: For fatal configuration errors in embedded context, it is acceptable to halt (e.g. while(true){}).
 Provide an LCD or Serial log message before halting.
 - Timing: Favor non-blocking patterns (millis()-based) over delay() for runtime logic, except in setup() hardware stabilization or explicit test harness sections.
-- EEPROM Writes: Minimize wear—only write when value changes.
+- EEPROM Writes: Minimize wear; only write when value changes.

 ## Score Motor & Animation Rules
 - A 1/4 motor revolution is treated as 882 ms and subdivided into exactly 6 sub-steps (5 action + 1 rest) of ~147 ms each.